Taiwan votes for a new president against a backdrop of growing China threats | KRDO

 Some voters have also traveled back from overseas.

+“It is more often than not always a close election,” he told CNN.
+“And that creates an additional incentive for people to come back and want to actually cast the ballot.”

+“While most of the news is around the relationship between Taiwan and China, the reality is a lot of issues that become increasingly critical are the direction of the economy in the future,” he added.

-Dan Chang, 36, who works in finance in Hong Kong, flew to back to Taipei on Friday.
-For him, the most important issue is Taiwan’s sovereignty – he never trusted China, and Beijing’s crackdown on Hong Kong has only strengthened his belief, he said.
+But Dan Chang, 36, who also works in finance in Hong Kong, said the most important issue for him was Taiwan’s sovereignty – he never trusted China, and Beijing’s crackdown on Hong Kong has only strengthened his belief, he said.

 “If Taiwan didn’t have China as a neighbor today, I might not be so motivated to go back and vote,” he said.